A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Introduction

-for an illustration of the approach where instead of market data entire marginal distributions are the input to the neural network, we refer to Theorem~\ref{lem_approx_mot} for the theoretical justification of that approach.
+In Section~\ref{sec_mot}, we show that the methodology can also be applied to compute two-marginal martingale optimal transport (MOT) problems, see also Figure~\ref{fig_diagram_mot} for an illustration of the approach where instead of market data entire marginal distributions are the input to the neural network, we refer to Theorem~\ref{lem_approx_mot} for the novel theoretical justification of that approach.
 The knowledge about marginal distributions can be motivated by the findings from \cite{breeden1978prices} which lead to the insight that complete information about the marginal distributions is equivalent to the knowledge of prices of call options written on the underlying securities for a whole continuum of strikes.

 We further show within several examples the applicability of the presented approach.
 Mathematical proofs of the theoretical results are provided in Section~\ref{appendix_proof}.